-RESIDENTIAL REFRIGERATOR
+RESIDENTIAL REFRIGERATOR:

-Some coaches contain the optional 110 volt style residential refrigerator (Figure 5-1), which is powered from an outside source or from the unit's generator or inverter, which uses a 12 volt battery power supply.
+The motorhome contains a 120-volt style residential refrigerator (Figure 5-1), which is powered from an outside source or from the unit's generator or inverter, which uses a 12-volt battery power supply.

 This unit operates as most home refrigerators do.